Nikolai Utin: Exile

-While in London, he had attempted to persuade Nikolai Ogaryov and Aleksandr Herzen, the editors of the influential journal Kolokol (The Bell), to turn over the newspaper to the next generation of Russian revolutionaries, with himself in control.
-They refused.
+Utin would eventually arrive in Vevey, Switzerland in 1864.
 At a "unity conference" that Utin helped to organize in Geneva over the New Year in 1864/5, the ideological divide between the two generations having grown even further, Utin successfully convinced the others of his age group to endorse his claim to Kolokol and his demand that the previous editors step aside.
+In 1867 Utin again tried to involve Ogaryov in a unified émigré journal, this time with Lev Mechnikov and Nikolai Zhukovsky, and was again unsuccessful.